matthewelstone/MockCBS/README.md

 ### Lighthouse Testing

+My page didn't have a meta description which brought my search emgine optimisarion down so I added that in

 ### HTML and CSS Testing
 To test my HTML I used the [W3C HTML Validation Service](https://validator.w3.org/)

 The site came back with a warning that I had an empty heading.
 This heading was to be filled by the java script but I filled it with some placeholder text.
+I also had a button which was a sibling of an anchor tag.
+I fixed this by changing the button into a span.

 <img src="assets/images/readmeimages/htmlvalidation.png" height="200px">